rsimiciuc/battleship/README.md

 ========

 ## Solution
- - The solution consists in creating a Position class that handles the navigation, given a route
+ - The solution consists in creating a Ship class and a Position class that handles the navigation, given a route
- - The ship stores current orientation as an integer (0-3) and using modulus of 4 for current orientation plus 1 (for L) or plus 3 (for R)
+ - The position stores current orientation as an integer (0-3)
+ - Using modulus of 4, we are able to change the position L or R
  - Input validation is mainly done using regex
  - The solution includes some basic tests